bitcoin-unlimited/bitcoin/doc/bu-parallel-validation.md

 are not unlocked and then locked repeatedly, allowing the validation process to be completed as quickly as possible.
 Whether parallel validation is invoked or not depends on the boolean `fParallel`.
 When set to `true` then parallel validation is in effect, and when `false` , as in the case of generating a new block, then it is turned off.
 NOTE: Miners will still use parallel validation if a block arrives from an external source.
 It is only turned off when validating a block they mine themself.

 5. Special Cases and possible attacks
 -------------------------------------

-We have to account for the possiblity that someone may craft a lower proof of work block at the same time as a higher one.
+We have to account for the possiblity that someone may create a lower proof of work block at the same time as a higher one is mined.
 If the lower POW block were to win the validation race then we may end up mining on top of that block and therefore end up mining the wrong chain.
 To get around that, when there are two blocks validating at the same time and if the POW doesn't match and the lower POW block wins the race, then we have to wait for the other block to finish before advancing the tip.
 In this situation if the higher POW block finishes second but without errors then we it will be the one that advances the tip and the lower POW block will get orphaned.
 But in general the first block to finish will advance the tip and then terminate any competing threads.

 Thanks to Justus Ranvier for outlining the above scenario.